 Professional Core courses are chosen by students based on their professional interests.
 In consultation with their academic advisor, students will choose from graduate courses offered across the university to round out their coursework.

 Social Media Analytics and Research

 This course focuses on social media research and ethics of applying various methodological approaches to study public data, users and messages.
 Students will be introduced to a variety of techniques and concepts used to obtain, monitor and evaluate social media content with a focus on how the analytics could inform communication strategies.
 During the course, students will also learn how to design and evaluate social media-based research studies.
-Lec/Lab 3 (Spring).
+Lec/Lab 3 (Fall or Spring).

 This course provides students with a comprehensive understanding of digital storytelling through an analysis of current trends as well as by utilizing hands-on workshop experiences.
 Students will develop skills such as content strategy, digital storytelling best practices, content production, and audience analysis.
 Students in the course will develop critical skills to conceptualize, develop and execute an effective digital storytelling project.
 Lec/Lab 3 (Fall).

 This course aims to help students understand the strategic use of digital media from both scholarly and professional perspectives, considering both brand and audience viewpoints.
 This course will cover the types and practices of digital advertising, including search engine optimization, paid search advertising, display advertising, email marketing, social media marketing, and reputation management.
 Seminar 3 (Spring).